oxiginedev/modilla-backend-test/README.md

 ## Tests

 Both unit and integration tests have been implemented in the app.
-Run using the command below
+Run using the command below (All Tests Passing)
 ```bash
 composer test
 ```